crftwr/keyhac-mac/README.md

 - Define custom actions in Python
 - Define custom modifier keys in addition to the standard ones
 - Execute actions with a "one-shot" modifier keystroke
-- Clipboard history and clipboard snippets
+- Clipboard history, clipboard snippets and clipboard conversion tools
 - Record and playback keystrokes